 1. Whitelist IP addresses from FastBridge

-- Our site uses both HTTP and HTTPS and should be on your firewalls white list.
-It must be on every firewall; the main one for the computer’s overall network, but also local networks if your district has separate smaller firewalls setup at each school (e.g. via a router) or if you utilize Wi-Fi routers with firewall capability.
+- Our site uses both HTTP and HTTPS and should be on your firewall whitelist.
+It must be on every firewall; the main one for the computer’s overall network, but also local networks if your district has separate smaller firewall setup at each school (e.g. via a router) or if you utilize Wi-Fi routers with firewall capability.
 YouTube must be accessible in order to access videos in our knowledge base.